Analyzing Linear DSGE models: the Method of Undetermined Markov States: Introduction

 \section{Introduction}

 Most macroeconomic models feature (rational) expectations as well as endogenous persistence.
-In these models, the effect of exogenous shocks propagate through the internal workings of the model.
+In these models, the effects of exogenous shocks propagate through their internal transmission mechanisms.
 These can be contrasted with models that feature no endogenous persistence, which inherit the persistence of exogenous shocks.\footnote{The standard log-linear New Keynesian model described in \cite{Gali2015monetary} fits into this category.} The flip side of the coin is that models without endogenous persistence can be solved in closed form and easily represented graphically.
-In this context, adding endogenous persistence comes at a price: while it makes the model more interesting, the model is usually not amenable anymore to a closed-form solution or an exact graphical representation.
+In this context, adding endogenous persistence comes at a price: while it makes the model more interesting, the model is usually not amenable anymore to a closed-form solution or a simple graphical representation.

 Given this difficulty, the usual procedure is to start from a special version of the model without endogenous persistence to present the intuition and then move on to the model with endogenous persistence.
 The latter is then studied through numerical results.\footnote{See \cite{Christiano2011} for a New Keynesian model applied to fiscal policy at the ZLB.
 See also \cite{Sims2019four} for a recent contribution that looks at the interaction of heterogeneous households, banks and quantitative easing.} There are two main drawbacks associated with this procedure.
 The first is that one can never be sure that the simple model is entirely faithful to the more elaborated one: endogenous persistence can introduce entirely new transmission mechanisms.
 Second, several issues can only be studied in models with endogenous persistence.\footnote{For example, durable goods (\cite{Barsky2007sticky}), public debt (\cite{Bianchi2017escaping}), search and matching frictions on the labor market (\cite{Michaillat2012matching}), firm dynamics (\cite{Bilbiie2012endogenous}), investment (\cite{Mcgrattan2012capital}) and so and so on.} In these cases, looking at the model without endogenous persistence is generally not an option.